 The quality of the products they sell, their ability to assist you pre and post sales, and their willingness to support you if there is a problem with a light.

-What Type of Fixtures Should Be Used for Healthcare Lobby Lighting?
+What Type of Fixtures Should Be Used for Hospital Lobby Lighting?

 LED panel lights or retrofit solutions with LED tubes or magnetic retrofit strips.